hherb/localknowledge/localknowledge/textprocessing/chunking/README.md

 ### MarkdownChunker

-A chunker that splits markdown text based on headings and subheadings.
+A sophisticated chunker that understands markdown structure and splits text based on headings and subheadings.
+This is useful for markdown documents with a clear hierarchical structure.

+The MarkdownChunker:
+- Creates chunks based on markdown heading structure
+- Ensures no chunk exceeds max_chunk_size
+- Tries to keep chunks above min_chunk_size unless unavoidable
+- Preserves headings with their content
+- Maintains proper metadata for each chunk

+### MarkdownChunker_Basic

+A simpler version of the markdown chunker that doesn't use a tree-based approach.
+This is kept for backward compatibility.

 ```python
 from localknowledge.chunking import MarkdownChunker